lars-t-hansen/flatjs/SPEC.md

 hung up on this, it's mostly a matter of programming to fix it but that is not my focus right now.

-The translator is currently implemented by means of a fairly crude regular expression matcher.
+The translator is implemented by means of a set of regular expression matchers and an unforgiving, context-insensitive, nonhygienic macro expander.
 Occasionally this leads to problems.
 Some things to watch out for:

 * Do not use expressions containing strings, comments, or regular expressions in the arguments to accessor macros (including array accessors).
-* Do not split calls to accessors across multiple source lines.
+* Do not split calls to accessors across multiple source lines, because frequently the translator must scan for the end of the call
+* If using the assignment shorthand, keep the right-hand-side entirely on the same line as the assignment operator.
 * Occasionally, the translator fails to parenthesize code correctly because it can't insert parentheses blindly as that interacts badly with automatic semicolon insertion (yay JavaScript).

-This will sometimes lead to mysterious errors.
-A look at the generated code is usually enough to figure out what's going on.
+Failures to obey these rules will sometimes lead to mysterious parsing and runtime errors.
+A look at the generated code is usually enough to figure out what's going on; problems tend to be local.

 ## Programs